Best Ergonomic Mouse for Wrist Pain in 2026

 The Logitech MX Ergo is a trackball mouse with one feature that sets it apart from every competitor: an adjustable tilt angle of 0 or 20 degrees.
 This lets you start at the flatter position while you adapt, then tilt to 20 degrees as your wrist improves — effectively using it as a recovery tool with adjustable intensity.

 We found this adjustability particularly valuable for users who are transitioning from a standard mouse and want to ease into ergonomic positioning rather than making an abrupt switch.
-The MagSpeed scroll wheel from Logitech’s premium lineup is included, which is a meaningful upgrade over the basic scroll on the Kensington.
+Logitech Flow enables seamless multi-computer control across two devices, and battery life runs up to 70 days on a full charge.

 Best for: Users who want trackball ergonomics with the ability to customize the angle as they adapt.